exakat/php-dictionary/dictionary/generics.ini.rst

 One implementation of generics is available, with transpiling: see ``mrsuh/php-generics``.

-Generics are generally considered to be not supported in PHP, although external tools provide this feature.
+Generics are generally considered to be not supported, although external tools provide this feature, such as static analysis.
+Generics are not supported at the engine level.

 `Documentation <https://stitcher.io/blog/generics-in-php-1>`__